jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.Format.Problems.md

   meaning of the content of the packet.
 The length of the packet is no longer reliable.
-* Encapsulation within UDP packets may result in larger chunks of data being lost, up to 1400 bytes.
-If a fragmented UDP packet contains DLT then a large chunk of that data may be lost.
+* Encapsulation within UDP packets may result in larger chunks of data being lost, up to 1472 bytes.
+If a UDP packet is lost, and the DLT packets are fragmented over multiple UDP packets (as opposed to IPv4 fragmentation), synchronisation must occur
 * Buffer handling errors in implementations when sending data may result in corruption of the DLT packets before the data is even sent.
 In this case, an arbitrary amount of data may be lost anywhere in the stream, even a TCP stream